Equity Waiver Plan: 1980s

 By the mid-1980s, the number of waiver theaters in Los Angeles County had grown significantly, from 42 in 1980 to an estimated 130 by 1985.
-The plan contributed to this growth by enabling smaller theaters to become "midsize theaters" that could pay actors wages, leading to a rise in artistic achievement.
-However, issues began to emerge.
-Complaints started to surface about the working conditions in some of these small theaters.
+Some waiver theaters grew into larger operations that paid actors wages.
+However, actors began to raise concerns about working conditions in some waiver theaters.
 Actors reported being asked to provide their own costumes, build sets, and even clean the theaters, all while working long hours with little or no pay.
 This led to concerns about exploitation and unsafe working conditions.
 In response to these issues, Equity took action and began to focus on ensuring better protections for its members.

 In 1986, a joint committee was formed by Equity to examine the concerns and propose changes.
 This committee included input from 165 waiver operators across Los Angeles County.
 In 1988, after much debate, a referendum was created with proposed changes, including reinstating some union regulation of small theaters.
 The proposed changes led to significant opposition from theater operators, who feared that the stricter regulations would put an end to small theater productions in the region.
 Many actors were also opposed to the changes.

-Tensions escalated, and the Western Advisory Board of Actors Equity recommended approval of a new 99-Seat Theater Plan that would impose stronger union rules on small theaters.
-This sparked protests from members of the union, who threatened legal action.
-To resolve the conflict, the Associated Theaters of Los Angeles (ATLAS) proposed an alternative plan with different provisions, such as a pay scale and rehearsal limits that were more favorable to theater operators.
+The Western Advisory Board recommended a revised 99-Seat Theater Plan with stronger union rules.
+Some union members protested and threatened legal action.
+ATLAS then proposed an alternative plan with different pay and rehearsal provisions.

 In January 1989, Equity and ATLAS reached a compromise.
 The new agreement required minimum payments for actors and placed restrictions on the length of theater runs, limiting them to 80 performances.
-For a time, this system remained largely unchanged, though tensions between Equity and small theater operators continued to simmer in the following decades.
+The basic structure remained in place for several years, although disputes between Equity and theater operators continued.

 2000s

 In 2000, the union made changes to the plan so that the size of the theater, rather than weekly gross revenue, would determine actor payments for the first 12 weeks of a production.
-This was seen as a more consistent method for determining pay.
-In 2014, Equity conducted a survey among its members and found that most believed the plan favored producers over actors, which set the stage for further discussions about its future.
+In 2014, Equity conducted a survey among its members and found that most believed the plan favored producers over actors.
+The survey later became part of renewed debate over the plan.